daqhris/daqhris.github.io/crypto-growth-fund.md

 ## Transparency
 ### Disclosures
 - All financial transactions related to this fund are recorded on public, decentralized and open-source blockchains.
-- High volatility on cryptocurrencies markets should be expected and always accounted for when estimating the value of assets under management.
+- High volatility in cryptocurrency markets should be expected and always accounted for when estimating the value of assets under management.

 ### Sources of Investment
 Income from underpaid manual labor that may be done with human body parts but without life insurance, work contract nor legal rights.